Domestic Violence

 • If the altercation resulted in physical injury or pain, the offender may be charged with a Class A misdemeanor punishable by up to a year in jail and fines up to $4,000.

-• Choking of any kind may result in a third-degree felony charge, carrying up to 2-10 years in a Texas prison and fines up to $10,000.
+• Choking of any kind may result in a third-degree felony charge, which can carry up to 2-10 years in a Texas prison and fines up to $10,000.
 This applies even if it was a first offense.

-• Any defendants with prior arrests or convictions may face third-degree felony charges, carrying higher fines and up to 10 years in prison.
+• Defendants with prior arrests or convictions may face third-degree felony charges, which carry higher fines and up to 10 years in prison.

 Domestic Violence Protective Orders in Texas